I want to sell my car private party – but I still have a loan balance

 An outstanding balance doesn’t mean you can’t sell your car, but it does make the process a bit more complicated.
 If you’re planning to sell to a private party, there are a few things you’ll need to do before you can transfer the title to the new owner.
 Follow the steps below to ensure a quick and seamless sale.

-STEP 1: Pay off your auto loan.
+Step 1: Pay off your auto loan.

 The fastest way to get the title into the buyer’s hands is to visit one of our OCCU’s branches personally and pay off your loan with cash or a verifiable cashier’s check.
 As long as one of our team members can verify the funds on your cashier’s check, we can release the car title right away.
 Otherwise, it takes 20 days for the funds to clear.

-• Send us a check directly.
+• Send the OCCU team a check directly.

 What if the buyer is financing the vehicle?
 Ask them what information and documents their financial institution needs from you.
-Typically they’ll require:
+Typically, they’ll require:

-• Copy of the registration
+• Copy of the registration.

-• Your loan account number
+• Your loan account number.

-• 10-day payoff amount
+• 10-day payoff amount.

-• Address for sending payment
+• Address for sending payment.

-STEP 2: Transfer the title.
+Step 2: Transfer the title.

 Once your loan payment is verified, we’ll let our title department know to prepare the title for release.
-If the buyer is local, theyLocal buyers can come pick it up from our corporate office once it’s ready.
+Local buyers can come pick it up from our corporate office once it’s ready.
 Otherwise, we’ll collect the buyer’s mailing address and send it out as soon as everything clears.
 If the buyer is financing the car, we’ll send the title directly to their financial institution.

-STEP 3: Sign a bill of sale.
+Step 3: Sign a bill of sale.

 A bill of sale serves as proof that you’ve transferred the ownership of your car to someone else.
-This can protect you down the road in case the buyer abandons or fails to register the vehicle.
-The exact document you’ll need depends on the age of your car.
+This can protect you down the road on the buyer abandons or fails to register the vehicle.
+Most States have an online bill of sale you can download and print.
+You will need to provide documents to complete the transfer and ensure your liability for the vehicle is transferred to the purchaser.
+The exact documents you’ll need depend on the age of your car.
+Ten years or older: Use the Oregon Department of Motor Vehicles (DMV) Bill of Sale.
+Provide a copy for the buyer as well as one for yourself.

-STEP 4: Notify the DMV.
+Step 4: Notify the DMV.

 Selling your car to a private party may not be as easy as going to a dealership, but it can net you more money.
 Following these steps will help make the sale as smooth as possible so you can start shopping for your next vehicle.